mjordan/islandora_bagger/README.md

 The `post_bag_scripts` option in the configuration file allows you to specify a list of scripts to run after the Bag has been successfully created.
 These scripts can send email messages, copy Bag files to alternate locations, and other tasks.
 You can include any script, in any language, with the following constraints:

 * the scripts must exist on the same system where Islandora Bagger is running, and must be executable by the user running the `app:islandora_bagger:create_bag` command
-* you should always include the script's interpreter (php, python, etc.) and the full path to the script
 * the scripts are only executed if the Bag was successfully created
 * the scripts are executed in the order they appear in the list
+* you should always include the script's interpreter (php, python, etc.) and the full path to the script
 * all scripts are passed three arguments, 1) the current node ID, 2) the Bag's output directory (or if the Bag was serialized, the path to the Bag file), and 3) the path to the YAML configuration file
 * the results of the script are logged, including their exit codes

 In the YAML configuration file, you can define any options needed by your scripts, for example, an email address to send a message to.
-For example, if your script `/opt/utils/send_bag_notice.py` requires an email address to send its notice to, you can include that value in your configuration file:
+For example, if your script `/opt/utils/send_bag_notice.py` requires an email address to send its notice to, you can include that value in your configuration file, as long as the script can parse YAML files:

 ```
 ####################